Off-Grid Direction-of-Arrival Estimation Using Second-Order Taylor Approximation: Uniqueness Property of the Proposed Solution

-In this section, we discuss the uniqueness of the proposed signal model in (\ref{signalmodel_2nd}).
-To this end, we first introduce the following definition and theorem \cite{Eldar2009}: \begin{definition*} An $M \times bL$ block matrix ${\bf D}$ is said to have the block restricted isometry property (RIP) with parameter $\beta_{K}$, if for every $K$ block-sparse vector ${\bf c}$ of length $bL$, it holds that
+{Note that, for underdetermined linear systems, uniqueness of a sparse solution is one of the fundamental problems in compressive sensing \cite{Foucart2013}.
+In this section, we discuss this issue in view of the proposed signal model in (\ref{signalmodel_2nd}).} To this end, we first introduce the following definition and theorem \cite{Eldar2009}: \begin{definition*} An $M \times bL$ block matrix ${\bf D}$ is said to have the block RIP with parameter $\beta_{K}$, if for every $K$ block-sparse vector ${\bf c}$ of length $bL$, it holds that

 \end{definition*} \begin{theorem*} Let ${\bf y} = {\bf D}{\bf c}_{0}$ be measurements of a $K$ block-sparse vector ${\bf c}_{0}$.
 If ${\bf D}$ satisfies the block RIP with parameter $\beta_{2K} < 1$, then there exists a unique block-sparse vector ${\bf c}$ satisfying ${\bf y} = {\bf D}{\bf c}$; and further, if ${\bf D}$ satisfies the block RIP with $\beta_{2K} < \sqrt{2} - 1$, then the convex optimization problem: $\min_{{\bf c}} ~\!\! \|{\bf c}\|_{2,1} ~\, \rm{s.t.} ~ {\bf y} = {\bf D}{\bf c} $, has a unique solution and the solution is equal to ${\bf c}_{0}$. \end{theorem*}